23Ruchil/Blog/_posts/2020-06-27- What-am-I-reading-these-days? .markdown

 title:  "What am I reading these days?"
 ---

 With ~ 21 more books in the bag, the lockdown has turned out to be quite productive.
-Although I have tried to mantain variety in the kind of books and content that I read, couple of books that have stood out for me are : Courage To Be Disliked by Ichiro ishimi and Atomic Habits by James Clear.
+Although I have tried to maintain variety in the kind of books and content that I read, a couple of books that have stood out for me are : Courage To Be Disliked by Ichiro Ishimi and Atomic Habits by James Clear.

 Stating the names and description of the books that I liked and have read thus far: